Murder of Samantha Josephson: Investigation and criminal proceedings

 Josephson's roommates became concerned and reported her missing the day after she accidentally entered the vehicle.
 Her body was then found in a field in the town of New Zion in Clarendon County by turkey hunters fourteen hours after the kidnapping.

-According to police, the area where Josephson's body was located is where Rowland recently resided.
-An autopsy showed that she died of multiple sharp force injuries.
-Specifically, the pathologist determined that she suffered approximately 120 separate stab wounds.
-The pathologist could not determine an exact number of wounds because there were so many.
+According to the police, the area where Josephson's body was located is where Rowland recently resided.
+The autopsy showed that she died of multiple sharp-force injuries.
+Specifically, the pathologist determined that she suffered approximately one hundred and twenty separate stab wounds; the pathologist could not determine an exact number of wounds because there were so many.
 Josephson's autopsy also revealed the extent of her blood loss—the human body typically has at least 4 litres of blood, but Josephson's body only contained 20 mL.

 Nathaniel Rowland was seen by police driving a car that matched the description of the one Josephson was seen entering in the surveillance video.
-When Rowland, who was driving around the Five Points area where Josephson was kidnapped, was pulled over he got out of the car and ran away.
-He was caught and was arrested at 3:00 am on March 30.
+When Rowland, who was driving around the Five Points area where Josephson had been kidnapped, was pulled over, he got out of the car and fled.
+He was caught and arrested at 3:00 am on March 30.
 Inside the car, police found a container of liquid bleach, germicidal wipes, and window cleaner.
-The car also contained Josephson's phone as well as a large amount of her blood, which was in the passenger seat and in the trunk.
-Additionally, the child locks were activated, which police believe prevented Josephson from escaping.
+The car also contained Josephson's phone and a large amount of her blood, which was in the passenger seat and in the trunk.
+The child locks were activated, which police believe prevented Josephson from escaping.

 When investigators searched the trash behind Rowland's girlfriend's residence, they uncovered cleaning supplies and a two-bladed knife, both of which had Josephson's blood on them.
 Josephson's blood was also found on a sock and a bandana, both owned by Rowland.
 Additionally, Josephson's DNA was collected from Rowland's fingernails.
 While searching for fingerprint evidence, investigators also uncovered a bare footprint impression on the rear driver-side window of Rowland's Impala — using latent print analysis, forensic experts were able to conclusively match the patterns on this footprint with the unique friction ridge patterns on the soles of Josephson's bare feet.
 Josephson's prints were also found on several other items in Rowland's possession.